marli556/thisweek_4/README.md

 First click the click button to start the **ADDPROJECT**  to start the project and then you can select from the each box and fill in the boxes as ininstructed.

 **features**
-. the project time start as soon as you click the add project.
+.the project time start as soon as you click the add project.
-. to see the time, just look about the project list.
+.to see the time, just look about the project list.
-. it allow to to add your name you want, addproject, and select the date of the project. lastly, you can click the add button to add the project to the list.
+.it allow to to add your name you want, addproject, and select the date of the project.
+.click the add button to add the project to the list.
+.remove project from list if not wanted

 **what to do**
 1.click the add project button to start